Tresjs/cientos/docs/guide/abstractions/mouse-parallax.md

 You only need to import it and add it to your template as `<MouseParallax />`.
 Additionally, you can pass the following props:

 `factor` is a number to increase the movement range of the camera.
-This could be an array of two values corresponding to the x and y values, in that order, ej. `:factor=[x,y]` .
+This could be an array of two values corresponding to the x and y values, in that order: `:factor=[x,y]`.

 `ease` is a number that smooths the movement.
-This could be an array of two values corresponding to the x and y values, in that order, ej. `:ease=[x,y]` .
+This could be an array of two values corresponding to the x and y values, in that order: `:ease=[x,y]`.

 `local` is a boolean that enables movement based on the position of the mouse on the canvas rather than the window.